-Students who are permitted to drive to school are assessed a \$200.00 parking fee for a full or partial school year.
+Students who are permitted to drive to school for the entire year will be assessed a fee of \$200.
+Students who are permitted to drive to school after the beginning of second semester will be assessed a fee of \$100.
 The parking lot has been numbered and each student will have an assigned place to park.
 Spaces may be assigned/reassigned by administration only.
 In an effort to be as fiscally efficient as possible, students who are issued a parking pass will not be included in the bus routing for the school year.
 If circumstances change and the student is no longer able to drive themselves into school a seat on the bus will be made available.